GCSE Chemistry · Years 9–11 · Online today, UK-wide

 What revision actually looks like with us — and why it's not just past papers.

-Past papers are the single most reliable revision tool in GCSE chemistry.
-They show your child the exact question style they'll sit, train them under realistic time pressure, and surface the gaps that practice questions in a textbook can hide.
-We use them seriously — board-matched, mark-scheme-aligned, walked through line by line in lesson rather than left as 'do it at home and we'll mark it later'.
+Past papers are the most reliable revision tool in GCSE chemistry — exact question style, realistic time pressure, gaps a textbook can hide.
+We use them seriously: board-matched, mark-scheme-aligned, walked through line by line in the lesson rather than left as 'do it at home and we'll mark it later'.

 GCSE chemistry tutoring — frequently asked.